Concussions in sport: Boxing

-Despite boxing's violent nature, a National Safety Council report in 1996 ranked amateur boxing as the safest contact sport in America.
-However, concussions are one of the most serious injuries that can occur from boxing, and in an 80-year span from 1918 to 1998, there were 659 boxers who died from brain injury.
+Concussions are one of the most serious injuries that can occur from boxing.
+In an 80-year span from 1918 to 1998, there were 659 boxers who died from brain injury.
+Boxing involves repeated blows to the head and can result in chronic traumatic injury, especially in amateur boxing.
 Rates of concussion in boxing may be miscalculated because concussions do not always result from a knockout blow.
 Olympic boxers deliver punches with high impact velocity but lower head injury criterion and translational acceleration than in football impacts because of a lower effective punch mass.
 They cause proportionately more rotational acceleration than in football.
 Modeling shows that the greatest strain is in the midbrain late in the exposure, after the primary impact acceleration in boxing and football.

 Muhammad Ali, possibly the most famous boxer of all time, was "diagnosed with 'a cluster of symptoms that resemble Parkinson's disease,' known as Parkinson's syndrome, which his doctor believed were caused by numerous blows to the head," which led to his death in 2016.